chan-thos/SAA/Question List.md

 - If microservie(A) needs to call update APIs to another 3 microservies(B/C/D), this will update data in B&C&D, since every microservice has each own data store, how to ensure all the update ops are successful/roll backed?
 - How to implement Saga Pattern?
 - Any commonly used pattern other than CQRS pattern?
+- How to handle exception on the event source handler?